Used as a gemstone for over 2000 years. Today it is the primary ore of zirconium.

 Zircon is a popular gem because it is available in a variety of pleasing colors.
 Most natural zircons are yellow, red, or brown.
 Heating and irradiation can be used to produce colorless, blue, green, and many other zircon colors.
 Blue is the most popular zircon color.
 About 80% of the zircons sold today are blue.

 Although it is not as durable as diamond, zircon has good physical durability as a gem.
-It has a hardness of 7.5 and imperfect cleavage.
+It has a hardness of 6 to 7.5 and imperfect cleavage.
 That combination makes it suitable for most gemstone uses that include rings, earrings, pendants, brooches and other jewelry.
 Some zircon, especially gems that have been heat treated, can be brittle.
 The facet edges of these gems are susceptible to nicks and chipping.

 Zircon Damage in Tanning and Nail Salons